byronwall/bUTL/README.md

  - commit and submit a pull request

 Why?
 This workflow has been adopted because Excel/VBA files have severe limitations for version control.
 An `xlam` file is a zipped folder with a number of binary files inside the zip.
 There are a couple of useful add-ins which help manage this, but I would prefer to not dictate what add-ins are installed.
 Given that, this workflow and build scripts allow for changes to the underlying VBA code and Ribbon interface to be properly tracked.

+##Structure of the repo
+The repo contains the source code, documentation, and several scripts used to generate the source from the xlam file.

+Folder structure:

+ - docs: contains Markdown files to explain the functions of the add-in
+ - scripts: contains the build scripts which are used to convert the xlam file to repo-ready source code and to convert the source code to a usable xlam file.
+ - src: this folders contains the actual source code including an unzipped version of the xlam file
+   - code: this folder contains .bas, .cls, and .frx files which represent the source of the VBA code
+   - package: this is an unzipped version of the xlam file which allows for the XML driving the add-in to be tracked correctly